 Each exam section can be passed independently.
-This means that if a student receives a failing score on one or more sections of the exam, in subsequent attempts the student only needs to take the section or sections of the exam that remain to be passed.
+If a student receives a failing score on one or more sections of the exam, in subsequent attempts the student only needs to take the section or sections of the exam that remain to be passed.

 All physics Ph.D. students have four consecutive opportunities within the first two years of the program to pass the exam in its entirety at the Ph.D. level.
 All entering Ph.D. students are required to take the qualifying exam in its entirety in their first semester in the program.

-Students that pass all sections of the exam at the Ph.D. level have passed the department’s qualifying exam requirement and have received qualification status for continuing in the Ph.D. program.
-The nominal Ph.D. passing score for each section is 60% and the nominal Master’s passing score for each section is 50%.
+Students that pass all sections of the exam at the Ph.D. level within the four allowed attempts have passed the department’s qualifying exam requirement and have received qualification status for continuing in the Ph.D. program.

-The exam covers standard topics as included in undergraduate physics courses in CM, EM, SM, and QM at both the introductory and intermediate/advanced levels.
+The exam covers standard topics as included in undergraduate physics courses in CM, EM, QM, and SM at both the introductory and intermediate/advanced levels.
 These topics may include:

 - CM: motion in electromagnetic and gravitational fields, rigid bodies, coupled oscillations, and continuum vibrations;